 At present, you have to apply for a Alien’s Travel permit if you are planning to visit the following places:

 Tsedang: Samye Monastery, Tomb of Tibetan King, Trundruk Monastery, Yumbulakhang

 Ngari Region: Mt.
 Kailash, Lake Manasarovar, Tsaparang, Years, etc.

 Nyingchi Region: Basum-tso, Pomi, Rawo-tso, etc.

 Chamdo Region: Chamdo, Riwoche, Tengchen, etc.

 The military area entry permit is required if tourists are planning to travel to some military sensitive areas in Tibet.
 Like Mount Kailash in Ali, Rowok Lake in Chamdo.

-3. Travelers need to offer unfeigned, effective and related credential, license or certificate through which CITS Tibet Travel Org will apply for necessary permits.
+a.
+Travelers need to offer unfeigned, effective and related credential, license or certificate through which we will apply for necessary permits.

-Once any counterfeit credential, license or certificate from travelers is confirmed, CITS Tibet Travel Org reserves the right to cancel the corresponding trip, without any refund.
-Necessary compensation from travelers also occurs when any counterfeit made by the travelers induces loss to CITS Tibet Travel Org.
+Once any counterfeit credential, license or certificate from travelers is confirmed, Tibet Vista reserves the right to cancel the corresponding trip, without any refund.
+Necessary compensation from travelers also occurs when any counterfeit made by the travelers induces loss to Tibet Vista.